lawrenceliu2/probable-octo-goggles/README.md

 - DAN: Made a ghost snake to test server sided steering.
 It works

 - DAN: Also fixed assignment of -1 ID's
+-
+<b>5/17/16</b>

+-

+<b>5/18/16</b>

+-Server now relays more useful information such as how many snakes are connected, color of each, and how they are moving.